The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• <0.5% ABV,
+• <0.5% ABV

-• Brewed in Germany,
+• Brewed in Germany

-• Contains vitamins B12, B9, and folic acid.
+• Contains vitamins B12, B9, folic acid

-Erdinger AF is a lighter-bodied beer than Clausthaler and is much more heavily carbonated, better for sipping rather than chugging.
-Take a quick visit to their site and you’ll see Erdinger markets it as a health drink, and is regarded by many as a great post-workout drink — a welcome new reality for beer drinkers!
-But make no mistake this AF beer is a good option for sober social occasions when you want something in your hand that feels like the real thing and could make a great substitute if you’re after a fill-in for the best dark beers.
+Another impressive offering from the Germans, Erdinger Weißbrau (pronounced Veissbrau) is a lighter-bodied beer than Clausthaler and is much more heavily carbonated.
+Translation: better for sipping rather than chugging.
+Take a quick visit to their site and you’ll see Erdinger markets it as a health drink, and is regarded by many as a great post-workout drink — a welcome new reality for beer drinkers.
+But make no mistake this alcohol-free beer is a good option for sober social occasions when you want something in your hand that feels like the real thing (and could make a great substitute if you’re after a fill-in for the best dark beers).

 Clausthaler